IFRCGo/ecv-toolkit/app/_action/action-09_en.md

 ### ORS at home

-- Traditional remedies are an effective ORS and can prevent a child from losing too much liquid through diarrhoea.
-Tell mothers about traditional remedies if ORS packets are not available.
+- Some traditional remedies can be an effective ORS and can prevent a child from losing too much liquid through diarrhoea.
+Tell caregivers about effective traditional remedies if ORS packets are not available and a health facility is inaccessible.
 - Traditional remedies include: breast milk, gruel (cooked cereals diluted with water), carrot soup, and rice water.
 - A very simple and effective solution for rehydrating a child can be mixed from salt, sugar and water (see illustration below).
 - A home-made salt and sugar solution should only be used when ORS packets are not available.